micmejia/bible-dump/NKJV/Daniel/Dan 3.md

 So the satraps, the administrators, the governors, the counselors, the treasurers, the judges, the magistrates, and all the officials of the provinces gathered together for the dedication of the image that King Nebuchadnezzar had set up; and they stood before the image that Nebuchadnezzar had set up.

 ###### 4
-Then a herald cried [^b]aloud: "To you it is commanded, O peoples, nations, and languages,
+Then a herald cried aloud: "To you it is commanded, O peoples, nations, and languages,

 ###### 5
 _that_ at the time you hear the sound of the horn, flute, harp, lyre, _and_ psaltery, in symphony with all kinds of music, you shall fall down and worship the gold image that King Nebuchadnezzar has set up;